Rolling Up Our Sleeves in March

 Join a scheduled clean-up.
 Groups all across the region will be working events during March and into April.
 Here are a few to choose between or join as many as you like.
 Volunteers are the key to sustaining these efforts.

-- March 17- Douglas Lake– Keep Cocke County Beautiful hosting
+- March 20- Douglas Lake Clean-up– Keep Cocke County Beautiful

-- March 28- Norris Lake Project– Hosting partners- Beach Island Marina, Hickory Star Marina, Indian River Marina, Norris Landing Marina, Powell Valley Marina
+- March 28- Norris Lake Project– Hosting partners- Anderson County Park, Stardust Marina, Union County Boat Dock, and Hickory Star Marina.

-- April 4- Douglas Lake– Keep Sevier County Beautiful hosting.
+- April 24- Foothills Parkway Clean-up– Keep Cocke County Beautiful

 Enjoy the beauty of our region, but help us keep our lands and waters clean.
 Practice Leave No Trace principles when you visit by packing out what you pack in.
 Secure items on your boat when in motion to avoid items blowing into the water.
 When hiking or biking, stay on the designated trails to prevent damage to fragile eco-habitats.
 Take a picture, but leave the plants undisturbed.